ivandotv/typescript-babel-jest-rollup/README.md

 ### Publish

-Publishing is done via `yarn release` this task will first call the `build` task and then it will call `semantic-release` to handle the publishing to NPM.
+Manual publishing is done via `yarn publish` this task will go through regular NPM publish steps.
+When publishing via continuous integration, a `semantic-release` package will be used.
+Both versions will call [`prepublishOnly` life cycle script](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts).